 I stop for a short break at the Devil’s Elbow, a prime moose calving and protected habitat and hike the trail to the viewing lookout over the wetland.

 Back at the Binet House in Mayo, the village of 496 people, I take a quick tour of their display and pick up information pamphlets about the area.

-Mayo holds the record for extreme temperature range.
+Mayo holds the record for the extreme temperature range.
 Imagine living where temperatures are recorded in the range from +36 degrees Celcius (100℉) and -62 degrees Celcius (-80℉).